cnerg/cnerg.github.com/community/manual/expectations.md

 and are likely to provide near term input to your research and professional development as well as establish your place in a professional network for the long term.
-We will work together to identify important and relevant conferences and creating ties to other scientists working in your field.
+We will work together to identify important and relevant conferences and create ties to other scientists working in your field.
 Over time you will become connected to a network of peers and colleagues.
 Travel to ANS National Meetings and Student Conferences can be organized in conjunction with the UW-ANS Student Section.